microsoft/prompts-for-edu/README.md

 ## How to Use

 1. **Find a Prompt:** Browse through our collection (currently a work in progress).
-2. **Copy & Paste:** Follow the link to Bing Chat or Highlight, copy, and paste the prompt into your GPT-powered tool.
+2. **Copy & Paste:** Follow the direct link to Bing Chat or highlight, copy, and paste the prompt into your GPT-powered tool.
 3. **Apply the Answer:** Use the response in your teaching, administrative tasks, or educational activities.

 ## Categories